Les Innommables

 Les Innommables ("The Unnameables") is a Franco-Belgian comic series written by Yann le Pennetier and drawn by Didier Conrad.
 It began publication in serialized form in 1980 in Spirou magazine and was eventually published in album form by Dargaud.

 The series recounts the adventures of three U.S. Army deserters – Mac, Tony and Tim – in 1949, as they trek across Asia and search for Alix, who is Mac's lover and a Chinese communist spy.
 Les Innommables is characterized by its black humor as well as frequent displays of nudity and violence – which eventually ended the series' run in Spirou.

 The first edition of the album Alix-Noni-Tengu contained two alternative endings.
 In re-editions, only the second ending was retained.
-The character of Alix was made the subject of a six-volume spin-off series, Tigresse blanche.
+The character of Alix was made the subject of a seven-volume spin-off series, Tigresse blanche ("White Tigress"), set before the events of Les Innommables.

 Les Innommables has been translated into German (Helden ohne Skrupel) and Dutch (De onnoembaren).
 The album Pas-de-mâchoire was nominated for the 2001 Angoulême International Comics Festival Prize for Scenario.